kiran-brahma/obsidan/content/Linkedin/ai-overview.md

 - **Attracting customers** through improved search rankings.
 - **Hoping** those interested would reach out.

-But soon AI-organised search results will change the game:
+But now AI-organised search results will change the game:
 - It's **not just about search rankings** anymore.
 - My business needs to be in the **top recommendations.**